civican/legisinfo/42-1/bills/C-45/bill_text.md

     if cannabis has been seized in relation to the offence, the cannabis is forfeited to Her Majesty;

-    the accused has 30 days after the day of the conviction to pay the amount set out in the ticket; and
+    the accused has 60 days after the day of the conviction to pay the amount set out in the ticket; and

     the amount set out in the ticket, other than the amount in relation to the applicable fees, is deemed to be the fine imposed by the court.

-  **(2)** If, after being convicted, the accused pays the amount set out in the ticket or, if the accused is an individual, the accused has served, in full, any period of imprisonment imposed as a result of a default in payment of the amount of the fine imposed by the court, the judicial record of the accused in relation to the offence must be kept separate and apart from other judicial records and it must not be used for any purpose that would identify the accused as a person dealt with under this Act.
+  **(2)** If, after being convicted, the accused pays the amount set out in the ticket or, if the accused is an individual, the accused has served, in full, any period of imprisonment imposed as a result of a default in payment of the amount of the fine imposed by the court, the judicial record of the accused in relation to the offence must not be used for any purpose that would identify the accused as a person dealt with under this Act.

 ### Section 55

 Only an individual who is unwilling though able to pay a fine or the amount of a victim surcharge imposed in respect of a conviction referred to in subsection `53`(1) or a fine imposed in respect of a conviction referred to in section `54` may be imprisoned in default of its payment.

+### Section 55.1

+If the amount to be paid under this Part is owed to Her Majesty in right of Canada, the person responsible, by or under an Act or ordinance of the legislature of a territory, for issuing or renewing a licence, permit or other similar instrument in relation to the offender may refuse to issue or renew or may suspend the licence, permit or other instrument until the fine or fee is paid in full, proof of which lies on the offender.

 ### Section 56